 For information about on- or off-campus housing, please visit whitworth.edu/housing.

 What is Spokane like?

-- the second-largest city in Washington, with a metro population of around 500,000.
+- the second-largest city in Washington, with a metro population just below 570,000.

-- located on the eastern side (or the sunny, dry side) of Washington state.
+- located on the eastern (or the sunny/dry!) side of Washington state.

 - an outdoor recreation bonanza, with opportunities within an hour of campus to ski, snowboard, snowshoe, hike, mountain bike, camp, kayak, canoe, go white-water rafting and more.

 - about 300 miles from Seattle (about a four-hour drive or a one-hour flight).

 - known for year-round outdoor activities, with dozens of lakes and ski resorts nearby.

 - rich with cultural activities.
 Spokane is home to affordable concerts, art exhibits, theatre productions and sporting events that are offered throughout the year.
 The city also hosts Bloomsday, a huge annual 12K fun run, and Hoopfest, the world's largest 3-on-3 basketball tournament.